ilyesAj/the-magic-world-of-Kubernetes/README.md

   :question: is it cheaper than classic approach ? : it depends , Car analogy :
   ![cheaper ?](assets/README-9c5ab.png)
+- **Namespace**: an abstraction used in k8s to support multiple virtual clusters on the same physical cluster.
 # The right Definition of Kubernetes

 > We can't work on a technology if we can't clearly define it  !